huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/adapter.md

 The abstract of the paper is the following:

 *The incredible generative ability of large-scale text-to-image (T2I) models has demonstrated strong power of learning complex structures and meaningful semantics.
-However, relying solely on text prompts cannot fully take advantage of the knowledge learned by the model, especially when flexible and accurate structure control is needed.
+However, relying solely on text prompts cannot fully take advantage of the knowledge learned by the model, especially when flexible and accurate controlling (e.g., color and structure) is needed.
 In this paper, we aim to ``dig out" the capabilities that T2I models have implicitly learned, and then explicitly use them to control the generation more granularly.
-Specifically, we propose to learn simple and small T2I-Adapters to align internal knowledge in T2I models with external control signals, while freezing the original large T2I models.
-In this way, we can train various adapters according to different conditions, and achieve rich control and editing effects.
+Specifically, we propose to learn simple and lightweight T2I-Adapters to align internal knowledge in T2I models with external control signals, while freezing the original large T2I models.
+In this way, we can train various adapters according to different conditions, achieving rich control and editing effects in the color and structure of the generation results.
 Further, the proposed T2I-Adapters have attractive properties of practical value, such as composability and generalization ability.
 Extensive experiments demonstrate that our T2I-Adapter has promising generation quality and a wide range of applications.*

 This model was contributed by the community contributor [HimariO](https://github.com/HimariO) ❤️ .